 Limbo puts us face to face with the kind of experience that divides you into two distinct human beings – the person you used to be and the aimless, fragile shell you’ve become.
 Stuck in a maddening limbo, estranged from his family and with his own country at war, Omar is consumed by guilt, regret and self-doubt.
 What if he had stayed?
 What if he had left?
 What if he leaves right now?
 What if he stays?
 There’s no right or wrong decision: instead, there are endless possibilities, and a lifetime of waiting.
 Limbo perfectly captures the feeling of becoming a stranger in your own life, suddenly finding yourself alone in an unfamiliar place, and it does so with clever writing, impressive acting, stunning cinematography and a deeply immersive narrative.
 It’s filmmaking at its best, and it’s guaranteed to stay with you long after the credits roll.

-Limbo will be screened online at the BFI London Film Festival on Friday, 16 October 2020: click here to get your ticket.
+Limbo premiered at the BFI London Film Festival on Friday, 16 October 2020, and is now available to watch on digital and on demand.